Introduction

 Prerequisites

-Review HashiCorp's cloud operating model which enables your organization to unlock the fastest path to value in a modern multi-cloud datacenter:
+Review HashiCorp's Cloud Operating Model(opens in new tab) which enables your organization to unlock the fastest path to value in a modern multi-cloud datacenter.

 Note